UPDATE: Leighton’s South Street to reopen this evening now burst water main is fixed

-Leighton’s South Street is due to reopen this evening after a burst water main caused it to close, but concerns remain over two large 6ft deep holes still at the scene this morning.
+Leighton’s South Street is due to reopen this evening after a burst water main caused it to close.

-The water main that burst in Leighton Buzzard’s South Street on Wednesday was repaired that evening, but worried residents are upset that two “dangerous” holes were left cordoned off at the scene but “not covered over”.
+The water main that burst in Leighton Buzzard’s South Street on Wednesday was repaired but the road hasn’t been able to reopen until this evening, as it was being resurfaced.

 A Tweet posted on Wednesday afternoon by Central Bedfordshire Council Highways, read: “Central Emergency road closure: South St #LeightonBuzzard due to a burst water main.
 Expected to reopen in 3 days.”

-However, although the burst main was repaired overnight on Wednesday, one resident is still concerned by the holes and his treatment by Anglian Water.
+However, although the burst main was repaired overnight on Wednesday, one resident is still concerned by his treatment from Anglian Water.

 Alfred Parker, 77, of Hockliffe Road, claimed: “I spotted water running down South Street about a week ago.

-“My house didn’t have water - only small drips - on Wednesday and I called Anglian Water at 9am to try and find out when the water would be back.
+“My house didn’t have water on Wednesday - there were only small drips - and I called Anglian Water at 9am to try and find out when the water would be back.
 A lady told me it would take six hours but it took far longer!

 An Anglian Water spokeswoman said: “The team made the repair on Wednesday night, completed at 9pm, so everyone should be back on the water now.
 120 customers were affected.